 On the edge of the salt flat, you will find the ojos de salar, the eyes of the salt flat.
 Here the salt is very thin and you can see the water bubbling from the underground rivers, wich comes along with a heavy sulfur odor.
 The eyes of the salt flat are the outlets for subterranean rivers flowing under the Uyuni Salt Flat.
 The waters have particular acidic concentrations and are considered medicinal by the locals.

-Fact: From 2014, Salar de Uyuni Bolivia was the stage of the Dakar Rally for a few years.
+From 2014, Salar de Uyuni Bolivia was the stage of the Dakar Rally for a few years.
 The stage that races through Uyuni is one of the most beautiful areas and also one of the most demanding for the drivers due to the altitude.

-Salt-processing village Colchani | Salar de Uyuni, Bolivia
+Salt village Colchani – Salar de Uyuni in Bolivia

 There are several villages around the salt flat, living from the salt production, such as the village of Colchani.
 The Salar de Uyuni Bolivia contains an estimated 10 billion tonnes of salt, with an impressive 25,000 tonnes of it excavated and processed at Colchani annually.
 This tiny village of just 600 people is home to Bolivia’s largest salt-processing cooperative.
 Colchani is a village that is often visited during a Uyuni salt flats day tour.
 Almost all of the 25 families, living in this town, have a small traditional salt factory and are happy to show you the process.

-I have been visiting the family of Juanito several times and got to know the process pretty well.
+I visited the family of Juanito several times and got to know the process pretty well.
 The salt is taken from the salt flats by trucks.
 It is then placed on large piles to dry, after which it is put in the oven to dry further.
 The salt is manually scooped over the oven.
 Then it is ground in raw form and as a final step iodine is added, a mandatory step in Bolivia.
 Most of the salt is used for the domestic market and in some cases it is exported to Peru and Brazil.
 In the rainy season production stops completely.
 The salt is then too wet to dry in the ovens.
 Tip: You will find nice handicrafts made of salt and textile art made of llama and alpaca, a very authentic Bolivian souvenirs to bring home.

 El Salar de Uyuni, Bolivia has a large stock of lithium.
 Lithium is used in medicines for mental illness and for the manufacture of accumulators and batteries.
 For years, Chile was number 1 as an exporter of Lithium, but Bolivia has now also become an important player.
 Bolivia is estimated to have 50% to 70% of global lithium supplies, according to 2019 calculations.
 Various investments and productions have been finalized.